stan-dev/design-docs/designs/0013-profiling.md

 blocks.

-2. A `profile` statement that times non-autodiff code will be recorded in the same as a statement that times autodiff code (just the autodiff cost will be zero).
+2. A `profile` statement that times non-autodiff code will be recorded in the same way as a statement that times autodiff code (just the autodiff cost will be zero).

 3. There can be multiple `profile` statements with the same name.
 The name of